MetPX/sarracenia/docs/source/Explanation/History/mesh_gts.rst

 by uploading to multiple initial sites.

-If there are nodes that, for some reason, do not want to directly communicate, they do not subscribe to each others advertisements directly.
+If there are nodes that, for some reason, do not want to directly communicate, they do not subscribe to each others notification messages directly.
 Each can acquire data safely through intermediaries that each is comfortable with.
 As long as there is a single path that leads between the two nodes, data will arrive at each node eventually.
 No explicit action by intermediaries is needed